jamba.bat for Windows) is the main script that Jamba generates for you to help in invoking the right set of

 Builds the plugin and install it in its default location (which depends on the platform).
 After this step you can launch your favorite DAW and your plugin should be there, ready to be loaded.

 If you selected support for VST2, both VST2 and VST3 versions will be installed in their respective locations.
+On macOS, if you selected Audio Unit support, the Audio Unit plugin will be installed as well.
+You can use

 Most DAWs only check/load new plugins on start and do not offer a way to refresh after the fact.
 So you usually have to close and reopen the DAW for the changes in your plugin to take effect.